OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Thompson/writeup.md

   <img width="940" height="687" alt="image" src="https://github.com/user-attachments/assets/4ae78807-328b-4449-976f-c9a392645142" />
 </p>

 We click the `Manager App button`.
-It asks for a username and password.
+It asks for a  and password.
 When we click cancel, the website gives an error :